 Q. Will contractor identify water electric and septic systems before work starts?
 How?

 One Call System.
 1-800-DIG-RITE.
 Homeowners will be responsible for existing individual septic systems and water lines.
 We have sent out a drawing of each parcel requesting the homeowner to locate existing utilities on their property.
 Missouri

 Contractors: During Construction

-Q. Who will be assigned from Schultz & Summers for on-site inspection of the sewer installation?
+Q. Who will be assigned from Shoreline Surveying & Engineering for on-site inspection of the sewer installation?

 A. A project inspector will be assigned for installation inspection.
 This person must inspect and document all work before it is covered.
-Jim Burton, SSE will also be available as a coordinator for any installation concerns, questions, or problems.
+Tony Cobb, SSE will also be available as a coordinator for any installation concerns, questions, or problems.